-The heater is supplied with mains cable (PVC sheathed, heat resisting to 85°C), 3 core: Brown; Blue; Green/Yellow, 6A, 0.75mm2), connected to a terminal block and exiting through the heater at the left hand top.
+The heater is supplied with mains cable (PVC sheathed, heat resisting to 85°C), 3 core: Brown; Blue; Green/Yellow, 6A, 0.75mm2), connected to the PCB control panel and exiting through the heater at the left hand top.
 The cable is suitable for a 230V 50Hz supply and requires connection to the fixed wiring using a double pole switched, fused spur with a contact separation of at least 3mm in ALL poles.
 The fuse fitted must be rated 5A to BS 1362.
 Connections must also be in accordance with the current edition of I.E.E Regulations BS 7671.

 - NOTE: If, for any reason, the heater is re-wired, then 3 core cable that meets the above specification MUST be used.
-Under NO circumstances, should 5 core cable be used for the combined purpose of supplying power to the heater and connecting the thermista-stat! - a.
-Fan delay and overheat (limit controls) are not adjustable and are factory set. - An Open Therm Controller is supplied which acts like a room thermostat.
+Under NO circumstances, should 5 core cable be used for the combined purpose of supplying power to the heater and connecting the Open Therm Controller! - a.
+Fan delay and overheat (limit controls) are not adjustable and are factory set. - b.
+An Open Therm Controller is supplied which acts like a room thermostat.

-12.2 THERMISTA-STAT AND ITS LOCATION
+12.2 OPEN THERM CONTROLLER AND ITS LOCATION